-Derrida's cacophony
+Derrida's Cacophony

 The communication of ideas within society is accomplished chiefly by aid of that spoken utterance, called speech, whose pale shadow is the written word.
-The idea communicated is contained within neither of the two verbal media, although properly sung oral utterance is much closer to reality than the New York Times' Style Book, or the presently popular, Derridaesque lunacies of the Modern Language Association (MLA)'s politically-correct "de-phonization" of the written language.
+The idea communicated is contained within neither of the two verbal media, although properly sung oral utterance is much closer to reality than the New York Times Manual of Style and Usage, or the presently popular, Derridaesque lunacies of the Modern Language Association (MLA)'s politically-correct "de-phonization" of the written language.

 Oral utterance is vocalization, as the natural bel canto potentialities of the human speaking apparatus require.
 Oral utterance demands singing-voice registration as an essential component of written utterance.
 The literate form of spoken word, such as William Shakespeare's stage, for English, is a vastly more powerful medium than the written word, except to the degree that the reader, and also the writer, share the understanding that the written utterance is to be reconstructed, phonically, as it had been spoken, in a bel canto singing manner, with register shifts, as by a classically-trained actor of the Classical Shakespeare or Schiller theater.
-Competent punctuation, in opposition to the MLA and New York Times' Style Book, is applied to the purpose of prompting the reader to reconstruct the Classical-e.g., Shakespearean-form of oral utterance intended by the written passage.
-Great poetry, Classical tragedy, and the apotheosis of Classical poetry, as song composed in a mode of motivic thoroughcomposition, are the richest media for transmission of ideas in speech.
+Competent punctuation, in opposition to the MLA and New York Times Manual of Style and Usage, is applied to the purpose of prompting the reader to reconstruct the Classical-e.g., Shakespearean-form of oral utterance intended by the written passage.
+Great poetry, Classical tragedy, and the apotheosis of Classical poetry, as song composed in a mode of motivic thorough-composition, are the richest media for transmission of ideas in speech.